BR Fernsehen - Wine recommendations from Middle Franconia with Conny Gans - We in Bavaria

 Wine recommendations from Middle Franconia

-Middle Franconia may be significantly smaller than Lower Franconia in terms of its vineyard area, but its winemakers are skilled.
-Their wines from the Franconian Keuper, a soil formation that is common in Middle Franconia, are even world-famous.
-This is certainly also due to the passionate winemakers.
+Middle Franconia may be significantly smaller than Lower Franconia in terms of its vineyard area, but its winemakers are talented.
+Their wines from the Franconian Keuper, a soil formation common in Middle Franconia, are even internationally renowned.
+This is certainly due in part to the passionate winegrowers.
 Wine expert and sommelier Conny Ganß presents her three personal favorites from Middle Franconia.

 {...}